syncfusion-content/ej2-dropdown-docs/ej2-javascript/drop-down-list/virtual-scroll.md

 ## Grouping with Virtualization

-The DropDownList enables the organization of nested elements into grouped clusters according to various categories.
-The classification for each item in the list can be assigned using the 'groupBy' field in the data table. also, the DropDownList component supports grouping with virtualization.
-In the case of grouping, the provided data source is initially grouped using the specified `groupBy` field.
-Once the data is grouped, it behaves similarly to local data, providing a seamless user experience.
+The DropDownList component supports grouping with Virtualization.
+It allows you to organize elements into groups based on different categories.
+Each item in the list can be classified using the `groupBy` field in the data table.
+When grouping is applied, the data source is initially organized using the specified `groupBy` field.
+After grouping, virtualization works similarly to local data binding, providing a seamless user experience.
 When the data source is bound to remote data, an initial request is made to retrieve all data for the purpose of grouping.
-Subsequently, the grouped data exhibits behavior akin to local data, enhancing performance and responsiveness.
+Subsequently, the grouped data works in the same way as local data binding virtualization, enhancing performance and responsiveness.

 The following sample shows the example for Grouping with Virtualization